DanielMeixner/DevOpsHack/DevOpsHackChallenges.md

 # DevOps Challenge \#4 - Release Management #
 In this challenge, you will release your application to Azure.
+If you need help check out the [Release Management Hints](/ReleaseManagement/ReleaseManagement.md).
 ## Achievements ##
 | # | Achievement   | Maximum score |
 |-|-|-|